 Peppercorns were actually used as currency in the middle ages, and there are many dishes built around the wonderful flavor of these dried berries, so make sure you enjoy them freshly-ground whenever possible.
-You should definitely keep a grinder in your kitchen, or at least replace your pre-ground pepper regularly in order to enjoy all it has to offer.
+I recommend keeping a grinder in your kitchen right next to the stovetop or at least replace your pre-ground pepper regularly in order to enjoy all it has to offer.

 Basic lemon pepper consists of lemon zest infused with freshly ground black pepper, then dried to intensify the oils and flavors of both.

-Most mixes include a little salt and may have a few other complementary ingredients like garlic or onion.
-You can actually make your own lemon pepper seasoning if you’d like to control the salt content.
+Most blends include a little salt and may have a few other complementary ingredients like garlic or onion.

-Regardless of whether you use a store-bought variety or home-made version, the lemon will definitely hit you first, followed by the slow heat from the pepper, and it’s a great way to easily bump up the flavor on something mild like fish or chicken.
+Whether you use a store-bought variety or home-made version, the lemon will definitely hit you first, followed by the slow heat from the pepper.

 You can also make an epic pretzel snack mix.
 Just to warn you, this is addictive!